PagerDuty/incident-response-docs/docs/training/incident_commander.md

 Here are some examples of phrases and patterns you should use during incident calls.

 ### Start of Call Announcement
-At the start of any major incident call, the incident commander should announce the following,
+At the start of any major incident call, the Incident Commander should announce the following,

 > This is [NAME], I am the Incident Commander for this call.